emrbaykal/maas-hpe/README.md

   - 10-create-tmp-logical-volume.yml
 ```

-   - Operating system deployment perform to the target server. {{ maas-add-esxi-vcenter }}
+   - Operating system deployment perform to the target server. {{ maas-deploy-machine }}
      - The installation is started according to the operating system version desired to be installed on the target server.

 ```yaml